obihughes/omega-planner/docs/components.md

  - Session target length can be set (quick picks 15/25/45/60 min or custom).
 Target persists (`omega-planner-focus-target-seconds-v1`).
  - Visual feedback: progress bar and remaining time until target, with percentage.
  - Optional sound notifications (toggleable): 5 minutes remaining and time up.
 Preference persists (`omega-planner-focus-sound-enabled-v1`).
+ - Timer uses wall-clock time: while running, the UI derives elapsed from `elapsedSeconds + (now - lastResumedAt)`.
+This prevents the timer from freezing when the tab is backgrounded or you navigate away.
+ - Focus-only Screen Wake Lock: while the timer is running and the Focus page is visible, the screen is kept awake (if supported).
+The lock is released on pause, when switching tabs/routes, or on unmount.
+Other pages remain static; no wake lock is requested elsewhere.

 **Controls:**
 - Start, Pause, End Session